mail.com

 In short

-mail.com — Free email app with 65GB storage, cloud backup, and multi-account support for iOS and Android.
+mail.com — Free iOS and Android email app with 65GB storage, multi-account support, and cloud backup.
 Best for Individuals wanting a free, feature-rich email with generous storage, People who need to manage multiple email accounts in one app, Privacy-conscious users seeking a secure email provider.
 Free to use.

 What's new in mail.com